-So I recently discovered this sweet, simple but utterly delicious blueberry coffee cake.
+I recently discovered this sweet, simple but utterly delicious and easy blueberry coffee cake.
 I soon as I read the blog post it was featured on and the actual recipe I knew I had to try it for myself, and it did not disappoint.
+This Easy Blueberry Coffee cake is pleasantly sweet, moist and full of delicious blueberries that are bursting with flavor.
+The sweet and light crumb topping adds a nice crunch and a little extra sweetness.

 Sweetly named Ga’s Easy Blueberry Coffee Cake (original recipe found on (My Utensil Crock ) I knew that if this was someone else’s family favorite, there’s no reason why my family wouldn’t love it, and we did.
 As I was reading the original blog post, pictures of the original recipe card (hand written), were shared in the post too.
 I love that kind of stuff.
 I just got such a strong sense of family from this recipe.